sflavelle/writing/Begin Again/Chapters/Part 3/07 Here We Go Again/3 Detective Marina.md

 "Uhh, T-Tentakeel Hideout."

-Immediately Marina briskly made her way out the door.
+Immediately Marina briskly made for the door.
 "Right.
 I'll be back.
-I'm going to check.
-And hope."
+Sheldon, pull the footage for Friday night too!"

+Pearl made an apologetic face at Sheldon, then ran off after her.